Chart Color Schemes

 Palm Beach lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Palm Beach (Qld) has an estimated population of around 18,270 as of Nov 2025.
-This reflects an increase of 1,921 people (11.7%) since the 2021 Census, which reported a population of 16,349 people.
-The change is inferred from the resident population of 18,151 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 640 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,886 persons per square kilometer, placing Palm Beach in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 11.7% growth since the 2021 census exceeded the non-metro area (8.8%) and the national average, marking it as a growth leader in the region.
-Population growth for Palm Beach was primarily driven by overseas migration that contributed approximately 48.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on ABS population updates and AreaSearch validation, as of 1st November 2025, Palm Beach (Qld) statistical area (Lv2)'s estimated population is around 18,454.
+This reflects a growth of 2,105 people since the 2021 Census, which reported a population of 16,349.
+The change is inferred from AreaSearch's estimation of resident population at 18,151 in June 2024, following examination of ABS' latest ERP data release, and an additional 640 validated new addresses since the Census date.
+This results in a population density ratio of 2,915 persons per square kilometer, placing Palm Beach (Qld) (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth rate of 12.9% since the 2021 Census exceeded both the non-metro area's 8.8% and SA3 area's growth, marking it as a region leader.
+Overseas migration contributed approximately 48.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
-Looking at population projections moving forward, a significant population increase in the top quartile of Australia's regional areas is forecast, with Palm Beach expected to increase by 5,479 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 29.3% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, a significant population increase is forecast for Palm Beach (Qld) (SA2), expected to grow by 5,479 persons to 2041, reflecting an overall increase of 28.1% over the 17-year period.

 Frequently Asked Questions - Population